Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Feline idiopathic cystitis (FIC): painful bladder inflammation often linked to stress.

-• Urinary tract infection (UTI): possible, especially with other conditions.
+• Urinary tract infection (UTI): possible, especially in older cats or cats with other health issues.

-• Bladder stones/crystals: can irritate or obstruct, causing pain and frequent trips.
+• Bladder stones/crystals: can irritate or obstruct, causing pain and repeated trips.

-• Pain elsewhere: arthritis/injury/anxiety can make a cat avoid the box.
+• Pain elsewhere: arthritis, injury, or anxiety can make a cat avoid the box.

-• Dehydration: less urine produced, sometimes more concentrated and irritating.
+• Dehydration: less urine produced, sometimes more concentrated and more irritating.

 3.2) Signs that suggest urinary blockage (high risk)

-A blockage isn’t always dramatic at first.
-Many cats start with subtle “something’s off” signs.
-These are the ones I would treat as urgent:
+A blockage does not always look dramatic in the beginning.
+Some cats start with only a few subtle signs that are easy to brush off.
+These are the ones I’d treat as urgent:

 • Frequent litter box trips with little or no urine